cmadland/lit/pages/02.research-methods/03.narrative-research/06.characteristics-of-NR/docs.md

 - social
 - physical

 > Our human world is constructed and continually reconstructed through the processes of story living and storytelling.
-(Johnson & Christensen, 2017) `need page #`
+(Johnson & Christensen, 2017, p.
+427)

 #### Compare with Justice System